Contact HMRC to set up a TIME TO PAY (TTP) arrangement for your next self-assessment tax payment.

 - the coronavirus helpline 0800 024 1222.

-Both are open Monday to Friday from 8 am to 4 pm.
-Closed on bank holidays and weekends.
+Both are open Monday to Friday from 8 am to 6 pm.
+It is closed on bank holidays and weekends.

-Calling first thing in the morning I find has shorter waiting times.
+I find that calling first thing in the morning has shorter waiting times.
 Lines will always be super busy around the payment deadlines.

-Remember you can set up a TTP within 60 days after a payment deadline has passed.
-Do not get too stressed if you do not have a plan in place before your payment is due.
+Remember that you can set up a TTP within 60 days after a payment deadline.
+Do not get too stressed if you do not have a plan before your payment is due.

-- to make a cuppa and to be prepared for an hour-long wait on hold
+- a cuppa and to be prepared for an hour-long wait on hold

 Taking action may be stressful when contacting HMRC, but remember, they are there to help you pay your taxes.
 Contacting them is better than making no contact at all.
 Usually, I find the nicer I am to them, the more willing they are to help.